aaronchantrill/jasper-client/TutorialSetup.md

 After installing Debian, re-mount your DVD iso (rebooting after install will usually unmount it) and log in as root

-Add the cdrom as a repository (I'm trying to avoid any issues with flaky wi-fi)
+Add the cdrom as a repository (I'm trying to avoid any issues with flaky wi-fi, so I'm not asking people to add an online repository)
 <pre>
 # apt-cdrom add
 </pre>